brookefzy/uvi-public-space/README.md

 3. Transformed points for current videos:

 ### 7. Processing steps:
-1. 02_detection_projection*: project the data to real world coordinates
+1. 02_detection_projection*: project the data to real-world coordinates
 2. 03_speed_comp.ipynb
 * detecting jumping tracks and assign the track_id to a new person
 * compute speed at given time interval.